dirkpetersen/froster/README.md

 You can self-install Froster in a few seconds without requiring root access and you can collaborate well in small teams.
 However, since Froster requires you having write access to all folders and files you manage, it will not scale to many users.
 If you are rather looking for a feature rich software managed by IT, you should consider an Enterprise solution such as [Starfish](https://starfishstorage.com).
 Froster is a good on-ramp to Starfish.
 If many users in your organization end up using Froster, it is time considering Starfish as an alternative but if fewer than a handful users find Froster useful, you may be able to defer your Starfish project until you have a critical mass.
 You can access many advanced Starfish features through a web browser while Froster has a simple CLI/TUI interface.

+## Discontinuing Froster

+All good things inevitably come to an end.
+Consider what you might encounter when attempting to restore your data 15 years from now.
+While Glacier and Rclone will likely still exist, we cannot guarantee the continued maintenance of components like Textual or DuckDB, or even Froster itself.
+However, even if certain tools fade away, you can always rely on utilities like Rclone, the AWS CLI, or [Cyberduck](https://cyberduck.io/download/) to retrieve your data as it is kept in its original format.

+Alternatively, the shell script `froster-restore.sh` simplifies this process, driving RClone with the appropriate settings.
+Using the command `froster-restore.sh list`, you can view all folders archived in the JSON database `foster-archives.json` (default location: `~/.config/froster/`).
+To restore a specific folder, simply use the command followed by the desired path, for example: `froster-restore.sh /my/shared/folder`.
+It's worth noting that system administrators might hesitate to endorse tools written in programming languages they aren't familiar with, such as Python.
+Fortunately, `froster-restore.sh` is a straightforward bash shell script, easily customizable to suit specific needs.